justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 > We're sorry.
 >
-> We thought you left.
-Your request will need to start over.
+> The server timed out waiting for your request.
 Perhaps try to get all your information ready before you start the process of submitting your request.

 The server timed out waiting for the request.
 According to HTTP specifications: "The client did not produce a request within the time that the server was prepared to wait.
 The client MAY repeat the request without modifications at any later time."[[39\]](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#cite_note-40)